-5. Connect one end of the power cord to the power connector on the rear of the monitor and the other end to a grounded AC outlet.
+4. Connect one end of the power cord to the AC adapter and the other end to a grounded AC outlet.
+Then connect the AC adapter to the power connector on the monitor.

-MARNING!
+WARNING!
 To reduce the risk of electric shock or damage to the equipment: